What We Want

 I have listened to hundreds of people describe their emotions at those times.
 People often use words such as helpless, frustrated, angry. disappointed, incompetent, doubtful, ignorant, outraged, and lost.
 Maybe you have felt something like that.
 Although a few say challenged, determined, most list emotions that are the some of the worst feelings we can have as educators or parents.

-I asked these people to formulate the opposite of having traumatic feelings.
+I asked people to formulate the opposite of having traumatic feelings.
 They said things like this.

 I want to stay calm.
 I want to be confident and self-assured.
 I want to know more.
 I want options and good ideas.
 I want to be supported by other educators and parents.
 I want to be able to express my love and trust in the child as I help the child in that situation.
 I want to stay calm.

-The page links before you are like these chiseled granite stairs crafted as a way to attain access to something we can’t see from here.
-The way is paved, but effort is required.
+The links through this topic, like these chiseled granite stairs, offer access to something almost spiritual we can’t see from where we are right now.
+The way is offered, but physical effort is required.

-The possibility ahead, maybe this year or in two years, is that you will arrive at a new way of being.
-Each step is your choice to make.
-If you climb step by step, you have to endure discomfort at times.
+The possibility ahead, maybe this year or in two years, is arrival at a new way of being.
 This way upward offers something you won’t find anywhere else.

 1. I trust children.

-When a child creates a problem at home or at school, I am likely to believe that the child is telling adults something we might benefit from paying attention to.
-Often a child could be communicating that adults are over-restrictive of their life and intelligence.
+When a child creates a problem at home or at school, I am likely to believe that the child is communicating something we might benefit from paying attention to.
+Often a child could be trying to show that the adults in their life are over-restrictive and don’t trust their intelligence.

 You are treating me unfairly.